google/lovefield/docs/spec/01_schema.md

 to `addNullable()` is made.
 Note this is very different from typical SQL engine behavior.

 Lovefield internally accepts only string or number as index key.
-Array buffers and objects are not indexable (i.e. they cannot be put as index or any of the constraints) nor searchable (i.e. them cannot be part of `WHERE` clause).
+Columns of type `lf.Type.ARRAY_BUFFER` and `lf.Type.OBJECT` are not indexable (i.e. they cannot be part of an index or any of the constraints). `lf.Type.ARRAY_BUFFER` columns are not searchable (i.e. them cannot be part of `WHERE` clause), where as `lf.Type.OBJECT` columns can only be used in predicates with `isNull` and `isNotNull` (otherwise an `lf.Exception` will be thrown).
 Implicit conversions will be performed internally if the following types are used as index / primary key or being placed as a unique constraint:

 * `lf.Type.BOOLEAN`: convert to `lf.Type.STRING`
 * `lf.Type.DATE_TIME`: convert to `lf.Type.NUMBER`